mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.Mesh.initialize(self)

-        Must be called at the end of the constructor of Mesh plugins
+        Must be called once at the end of the construction of a Mesh

+        This method computes internal data structures and notifies the parent sensor or emitter (if there is one) that this instance is their internal shape.

         Returns → None:
             *no description available*